rafok2v9c/APKdevastate/README.md

 ## Installation

 Please download the .rar file with the name of the application and then extract it from the .rar to a folder, remember that if the files inside the .rar file are not in a directory, the application will not work

-The application may be detected as infected by Anti-Virus because it contains RAT names

 Download latest version: